viralcodex/gitdepsec/README.md

-# GitVulSafe
+# GitDepSec
-GitVulSafe is a dependencies vulnerabilities visualizer with AI powered insights to help you resolve them and ship code more secure and faster.
+GitDepSec is a dependencies vulnerabilities visualizer with AI powered insights to help you resolve them and ship code more secure and faster.

 # Features
  - Popular programming ecosystems supported (names from <a href='https://osv.dev/'>OSV.dev</a>)